 The judgment of the court below is reversed.

-A defendant shall be punished by imprisonment for three years.
+A defendant shall be punished by imprisonment for six months.

-Provided, That the above punishment shall be imposed for a period of four years from the date this judgment becomes final and conclusive.
+However, the period of one year from the date this judgment becomes final and conclusive.

 1. Summary of grounds for appeal;

-B. The sentencing of the lower court is too unreasonable.
+B. The punishment of the lower court (six months of imprisonment) is too unreasonable.